Mariana dam disaster: Class action lawsuits

 In August 2018, BHP settled a class action suit in the US for US$50 million, with no admission of liability.
 At the same time, it was facing a class action lawsuit from shareholders in Australia related to the dam failure and losses incurred by shareholders following company disclosures to the market regarding the safety of the dam.
 The class action is expected to be one of the largest in Australian history, with 30,000 BHP shareholders involved, with a combined shareholding of 330 million shares, valued at over AU$10 billion (at 30 October 2018).

 In November 2018, UK-based legal firm SPG Law, now Pogust Goodhead, filed a US$5 billion group action in the High Court of Justice at Liverpool under Brazilian law against BHP Billiton on behalf of 235,000 Brazilian individuals and organisations, including municipal governments, utility companies, indigenous tribes and the Catholic Church.
 The lawsuit is one of the biggest legal claims ever filed in a British court.
 The case, which has been the subject of jurisdictional challenge, was delayed due to the COVID-19 pandemic.

 In November 2020, in the High Court sitting in Manchester, the claims were struck out on the grounds that they amounted to an abuse of the process of the court.
 On 27 July 2021, the Court of Appeal granted the claimants leave to appeal against the November 2020 ruling.
 In July 2022, the Court of Appeal allowed the appeal opening the way for the case to proceed in the English courts.
-In 2023, it was announced that Pogust Goodhead had secured a £450m investment firm from US-based Gramercy Funds Management to help fund the Mariana case and "resolve existing cases successfully".
+In 2023, it was announced that Pogust Goodhead had secured a £450m investment from US-based firm Gramercy Funds Management to help fund the Mariana case and "resolve existing cases successfully".